William2399/cse15l-lab-reports/index.md

      ![](hello.png)

      * Which methods in your code are called?

+       There are several methods in my code that are called when the user inputs the request /add-message?s=Hello.
+For starters, the handleRequest(URI url) method is called once the user enters in the updated url with the specified query.
+Inside this handleRequest method, a variety of pre-exisiting methods like getPath(), contains(), and add().
+These combinations of methods allow for the server to identity the user's query and act with the appropriate response.
+In this case, we are looking to update the web page with each of the user's inputted strings.

      * What are the relevant arguments to those methods, and the values of any relevant fields of the class?

      * How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.